Visit Santa Cruz County

 See the Monarch Butterflies at Natural Bridges

-Every fall beginning in October, thousands of monarchs cluster in the eucalyptus grove at Natural Bridges State Beach, filling the trees with delicate orange wings.
+Every fall beginning in late October, thousands of monarchs cluster in the eucalyptus grove at Natural Bridges State Beach, filling the trees with delicate orange wings.
 It’s one of the county’s most magical natural spectacles.

 Beach Bonfire Nights